-If you are not using jelly rolls, cut all your coloured fabrics into strips 2½ in.
+If you are not using jelly rolls, cut all your colored fabrics into strips 2½ in.
 (6.5cm) wide.

 For each star:

-Cut colours for nine stars and set them aside in colour order.
-Cut all the remaining coloured fabric into 2½-in.
+Cut colors for nine stars and set them aside in color order.
+Cut all the remaining colored fabric into 2½-in.
 (6.5-cm) squares for the borders.
-You will have more than you need, but this will give you a lot of choice when it comes to mixing colours.
+You will have more than you need, but this will give you a lot of choice when it comes to mixing colors.

 From each of the black-and-white fabrics, cut: